-Texas' easternmost city on the Sabine River boundary with Louisiana was established in 1836, the year of Texas' independence.
+Texas' easternmost city on the Sabine River boundary with Louisiana was established in 1836.
 It was named for the landmark of wild orange groves on the banks of the Sabine, as cited by early French and Spanish boatmen.
 Today, Orange is a recreational and industrial portal to Texas.
-Abundant freshwater and saltwater fishing and hunting and bird-watching opportunities are available in vast coastal marshes.
+Abundant freshwater and saltwater fishing and hunting and birding opportunities are available in vast coastal marshes.

 Take in a performance at the Lutcher Theatre for the Performing Arts (409/886-5535) or the Orange Community Playhouse (409/882-9137).
-Visit the Farmer's Mercantile and browse among an incredible variety of farm, ranch and agricultural items on display, from horse collars and 19th-century cream crocks to modern hybrid seeds and pH soil testers.
+Visit the Farmer's Mercantile and browse the farm, ranch and agricultural items on display.
 Sixth and Division streets.
 409/883-2941.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive

 Don't show this message again.